Mad0Max/discord.bat/README.md

 **Please use this only in private testing servers to avoid security related issues** This is might not be fully secure.
 Windows batchfile is not a good language for anything, especially not something like this.
 **Using this might give users access to your system variables or bot information like the token or bot files.**
-If you do find large security issues please report it to me by sending me a private message (Mad Max#8495)
+If you do find large security issues please report it to me by sending me a private message (Mad Max#7709 ID: 202432015587344385)

 ---
 ### Features (Yes, there are features)